Skip to main content

 Column Alignment

-Exogenous column names must match exactly between historical and future tables:
+Exogenous column names in the future table must match the historical table:

 );